Mr-Front-End-dev/Calculator-of-BMI--EN-LSkB-/README.md

-# Simple calculator BMI project
+# Simple calculator of BMI project

 ##### Added:
 1. Section "Your data" (your height and weight)